Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 In the UK, I don't know to the extent to which this is true in your country, but in the UK, it seems like a large percentage of the citizenry have embraced this interference in their lives.

-They've happily surrendered their civil liberties and are demanding that other civil liberties are surrendered, are demanding that other people are made to do things that they want to, don't want to do in order to keep them safe.
+They've happily surrendered their civil liberties and are demanding that other civil liberties are surrendered, are demanding that other people are made to do things that they don't want to do in order to keep them safe, quote unquote.

-quote unquote uh and and so yeah of course the the there are some resonance with people who've experienced uh the restriction of their freedoms in the past to go, well, we don't want to slide into this authoritarianism now.
+And so, yeah, of course, there are some resonance with people who've experienced the restriction of their freedoms in the past to go, well, we don't want to slide into this authoritarianism now.

-And by the way, if you look at things like opposition to vaccine passports, opposition to mandatory vaccination, et cetera, it's not the stroke, it's strongest in countries which have experienced totalitarianism.
+And by the way, if you look at things like opposition to vaccine passports, opposition to mandatory vaccination, et cetera, it's strongest in countries which have experienced totalitarianism.

-You know, in Russia, in Ukraine, parts of the world where I have family, uh, people are not in favor, to put it very mildly, of the government telling them what they must put in their body or uh forcing them to prove that they've been vaccinated in order to go to a restaurant, whatever.
+In Russia, in Ukraine, parts of the world where I have family, people are not in favor, to put it very mildly, of the government telling them what they must put in their body or forcing them to prove that they've been vaccinated in order to go to a restaurant or whatever.

-So yeah, I think this is one of the things that I, someone who comes from a uh a communist country that always boggled my mind.
+So yeah, I think this is one of the things that I, someone who comes from a communist country, that always boggled my mind.

-I've got these 18-year-olds in America now telling me that you know real communism hasn't been tried and uh and all of this sort of stuff.
+I've got these 18-year-olds in America now telling me that, you know, real communism hasn't been tried and all of this sort of stuff.

-Um, I talk to a lot of people who are like, well, I you know, I don't understand why you're concerned about the government potentially taking away your freedoms.
+And, you know, I talk to a lot of people who are like, well, I don't understand why you're concerned about the government potentially taking away your freedoms.

-Uh, what are some of the critical signs of a government that is becoming authoritarian beyond what a citizen should should allow?
+What are some of the critical signs of a government that is becoming authoritarian beyond what a citizen should allow?

-And you know, I'm I'm very pro-vaccine for people who uh who are vulnerable because of their age or because of their clinical situation, but uh it's the mandatory nature of it and and the forced element of it and the coerced element of it that troubles me a lot.
+But it's the mandatory nature of it and the forced element of it and the coerced element of it that troubles me a lot.

 And I think it should trouble a lot of people.